Matcha: Multi-Stage Riemannian Flow Matching for Accurate and Physically Valid Molecular Docking: Results and Discussion

 \subsection{Physical Validity Assessment}

 A critical advantage of \textsc{Matcha} lies in its ability to generate physically plausible molecular poses.
-For instance, on the \textsc{PDBBind} test set, \textsc{Matcha} has 85.9\% of physically-valid structures among those with $\mathrm{RMSD}\leq\SI{2}{\angstrom}$.
-To compare, \textsc{AlphaFold~3} has 68.9\%, \textsc{DiffDock} -- 50.7\%.
-This consistent superiority in generating chemically valid poses across different datasets demonstrates that \textsc{Matcha}'s flow matching approach effectively preserves molecular constraints through two key mechanisms: (1) ligand parametrization using only torsional angles, which maintains internal molecular geometry, and (2) fast and effective post-filtration to eliminate unrealistic complex poses.
+For instance, on the \textsc{PoseBusters V2} test set, \textsc{Matcha} has 95.6\% of physically-valid structures among those with $\mathrm{RMSD}\leq\SI{2}{\angstrom}$.
+To compare, \textsc{AlphaFold~3} has 77.9\%, \textsc{DiffDock-L} -- 48.7\%.
+This consistent superiority in generating chemically valid poses across different datasets demonstrates that \textsc{Matcha}'s flow matching approach effectively preserves molecular constraints through two key mechanisms: (1) ligand parametrization using only torsional angles, which maintains internal molecular geometry, and (2) fast post-filtration to eliminate unrealistic complex poses.
 The high fraction of physically plausible structures, combined with fast inference, makes \textsc{Matcha} particularly suitable for practical drug discovery applications where chemical validity and screening efficiency are as important as geometric accuracy.